Alternatives

 - As temporary session credentials (or "short-term" as

-, there is no delay since AWS tools can directly read them from that file.
+aws-mfacalls them) are stored as plaintext into~/aws/credentials, there is no delay since AWS tools can directly read them from that file.

 meeuw/aws-credential-process